 The Alfrocheiro variety is one of the most important on the Iberian Peninsula leading variety who has often passed on her genes.
-In the past few years, through DNA analysis many kinship relationships are clarified.
+Over the past few years, DNA analysis many kinship relationships are clarified.
 Probably natural intersections With Cayetana Blanca and To lift ten varieties emerged as the second parent.
 Closer genetic relationships were found for three varieties:

-The early ripening, productive vine is susceptible to real ones mildew and Botrytis, It produces colorful red wines with fine tannins, as well as aromas of blackberries, strawberries and cherries.
+The early ripening, productive vine is susceptible to real ones mildew and Botrytis, It produces bright red wines with fine tannins, as well as aromas of blackberries, strawberries and cherries.
 The variety is mainly in the field dão, and also Alentejo.
 Bairrada.
-Tejo and Ribatejo cultivated and there often as a cutting partner for the Aragonez varieties ( Tempranillo ) and Touriga Nacional used.
+Tejo and Ribatejo cultivated and often there as a cutting partner for the Aragonez varieties ( Tempranillo ) and Touriga Nacional used.
 In 2010, the acreage in Portugal was 1,180 hectares.
 Under the name Baboso Negro she is also on the Canary Islands (7 ha) grown.
 A total of 1,187 hectares with a rapidly increasing tendency (ten years earlier it was 523 hectares).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

 Images : By Wines of Portugal, CC BY 3.0 , Link